-The aim of EAGC is to support structured grain trade with the Eastern and Southern Africa region.
-Grains include cereals (maize, wheat, rice, barley,sorghum, millet, and rye), pulses (dry beans, dry peas, dry broad beans, chickpeas, cowpeas, lentils, pigeon peas and other edible seeds of the legume family) and oilseeds such as such as sesame, sunflower, and soybean.
+The aim of EAGC is to support structured grain trade within the Eastern and Southern Africa region.
+Grains include cereals (maize, wheat, rice, barley,sorghum, millet, and rye), pulses (dry beans, dry peas, dry broad beans, chickpeas, cowpeas, lentils, pigeon peas and other edible seeds of the legume family) and oilseeds such as such as sesame, sunflower and soybean.

 To achieve this, EAGC works closely and in partnership with governments through a fast-growing public-private partnership (PPP) framework in the region.
-The Council works closely and variously with a number of development partners and research institutions to deliver its mandate while staying on the cutting edge of technology and innovation.
+The Council works closely with a number of various development partners and research institutions to deliver its mandate while staying on the cutting edge of technology and innovation.

 EAGC has therefore developed a number of interventions and programs targeted at developing regional and national markets for grain commodities.
-We are recognized as the “THE GRAIN SECTOR VOICE” both regionally and internationally
+EAGC is recognized as the “Voice of the Grain Sector” both regionally and internationally.